Historia Quick Launcher

 Sustainable: Entirely open-source and for everyone to participate, without deadlines.

-Easy to manipulate: The extension is written in / with: HTML, Javascript, jQuery 3.6.2, jQuery dataTables 1.13.1, CSS, JSON, manifest 2V for Firefox, manifest 3V for Microsoft Edge, Opera and Chrome.
+Easy to manipulate: The extension is written in / with: HTML, Javascript, jQuery 3.7.1, jQuery dataTables 2.0.6, CSS, JSON, manifest 3V.

 DISCLAIMER: Please note that the extension, developer and contributors are not responsible for the content of the links.
 The extension "Historia" is a voluntarily work to help researchers all around the world.
 The descirption texts are written based on the "About" page of every website.